andrewwhitten/andrewwhitten.github.io/_posts/2022-02-09-Salesforce-Development-in-Github-Codespaces.md

 - This setup works well with Developer sandboxes and fake data.
 I would not be completely confident with a full copy sandbox with real data unless I had an Enterprise agreement with GitHub
 - You will have to use GitHub as your source control.
 You could possibly add another to synronize to, but that sounds like too hard work
 - Cost: I am lucky to still have the beta, but there is a cost in using CodeSpaces.
 At time of writing it is USD $0.36 per hour for a 4 core machine, which is pretty resonable - 10 hours of use for the price of a coffee - <A HREF='https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-codespaces'>LINK</A>
+- Capability - This is NOT the Visual Studio Code for the Web product.
+It is a full version of Visual Studio Code running on Linux
 - Picture is my iPad in the park running my VS Code in the Cloud